 The Chase Sapphire Reserve is one of the most popular travel rewards cards on the market — and with perks like a $300 annual travel credit, up to $100 fee credit towards TSA PreCheck/Global Entry and even access to airport lounges worldwide, it’s easy to see why.

 But all these perks don’t come cheap.
 The card carries a $550 annual fee, which is lower than the $695 annual fee its main competitor, The Platinum Card® from American Express (See Rates & Fees), carries.
-And while there aren’t any rumored fee hikes on the horizon for the Chase card, unlike Amex card — which have since been confirmed — the question is still valid: Is the Chase Sapphire Reserve worth its steep annual fee?
+Still, the question remains: Is the Chase Sapphire Reserve worth its steep annual fee?

 Let’s take a closer look.

 The card is currently offering a 60,000-point welcome bonus after you spend $4,000 in your first three months of card opening.
-While that’s 40,000 points less than the current welcome offer for its cheaper sister card, the $95 Chase Sapphire Preferred® Card, it’s still nothing to scoff at.
+The Reserve offers a 1.5x boost on points redeemed for travel, making its 60,000-point offer potentially worth $900 toward travel.

 Those 60,000 Chase Ultimate Rewards points can be turned into free travel as soon as you’ve earned them, either by redeeming them via the Chase Travel Portal, or by transferring them to airline or hotel partners such as United, Southwest and Hyatt.
 As travel begins to bounce back, this sign-up bonus can be the ticket to helping you have that post-pandemic trip you’ve been dreaming of for the past year.
 And because the card earns 3x points on every dollar spent on dining and travel — the latter includes mass transit, car rentals, taxis and rideshare services — it’s easy to earn a lot of points fast (3x points on travel after earning $300 annual travel credit).
 The Chase Sapphire Reserve earns a point per dollar spent on everything else.